Vancouver Canucks' Nikolay Goldobin Debates Will Soon Come to an End

 This time, Goldobin was called out by Green for not contributing enough offensively.
 Green said the following when explaining his thinking behind sending him back up to the press box:

-Goldie has got to bring something to the table.
+Goldy has got to bring something to the table.
 I think he has two goals and two assists in 23 games.
 Those aren’t numbers that are really going to keep a guy in the league.
 We know that he’s not going to be a guy that’s heavy and hard and physical, and I know that I’m alright with that.
 But at the end of the day, you take the month of November away and he hasn’t done a whole lot.
 So somebody else gets an opportunity and that’s the way this league is.-Travis Green, 2019

 You can’t really argue with Green much on this one.
 Players like Elias Pettersson and Brock Boeser are rarely if ever defensive liabilities for the Canucks when they don’t have the puck.
 Pettersson, in particular, is one of the Canucks’ hardest back checkers despite his superior offensive abilities.
 Goldobin needs to find a good balance between his offensive game and his defensive game.
 Really, that’s where the story currently leaves off.
 Green and Goldobin both talked about how good their communication with one another had been and how it was clear what Goldobin had to do in order to be successful.